-Almost one-half of Central Texas students who enroll in a Texas college or university within one year of graduating from high school earn a post- secondary credential within six years.
-The estimated seven percent of students who attend college out of state are not included in the data.
+Over one-half of Central Texas students who enroll in a Texas college or university within one year of graduating from high school earn a post- secondary credential within six years.
+The majority of these students obtained Bachelor’s degrees, but also includes a smaller portion who earned Associates Degrees and Certificates.
+Data do not include the estimated 7% of students who attend college out of state.

 Black and Hispanic high school graduates achieve this college success measure at lower rates than Asian or White students.
-For the Class of 2010, about 31% of Black and 36% of Hispanic high school graduates completed college within six years, compared to 69% of Asians and 58% of Whites.
-However, Hispanic students saw an almost ten-percent improvement in college success over the past 5 years.
+For the Class of 2012, 34% of Black and 41% of Hispanic high school graduates completed college within six years.
+This is compared to 73% of Asian and 62% of White students.
+These rates have remained relatively consistent over time.

 One-third of the Class of 2016 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
 About 9% attended Texas State University in San Marcos, 9% attended the University of Texas at Austin, and about 7% attended Texas A&M-College Station.
 Over one-half (59%) of students in the Class of 2016 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.

 In 2016, 53% of Travis County residents over the age of 25 had earned an Associate’s Degree, Bachelor’s Degree or a graduate or professional degree.